divyamalik08/QR--IMAGE-GENERATOR/README.md

 # QR--IMAGE-GENERATOR
 QR image generator using JavaScript and Node.js

-To run this project install all required NPM packages
+To run this project install all relevant NPM packages

 For taking input from user - inquirer package